RandellR/Module-7-Open-Evaluation/key_elements.md

 * Integrate one peer review (pre- or post-publication) experience into Publons.

 * Use Publons journal list to check open peer review policies of journal(s) in your discipline.

+* Rate and review the reproducibilty of published works based on dataset and author accessability (https://traceindex.com)

 * Sign DORA in either a personal or business-level capacity.